Scalr/terraform-provider-scalr/docs/resources/scalr_run_triggers.md

 ## Import

-To import vcs provider use vcs provider ID as the import ID.
+To import existing run trigger use its identifier.
 For example:
 ```shell
 terraform import scalr_run_trigger.set_downstream rt-xxxxxxxxxx
 ```